App-vNext/Polly/README.md

 * [Circuit Breaking with Polly](http://blog.jaywayco.co.uk/circuit-breaking-with-polly/) - by [J. Conway](http://blog.jaywayco.co.uk/sample-page/)
 * [Exception handling policies with Polly](http://putridparrot.com/blog/exception-handling-policies-with-polly/) - by [Mark Timmings](http://putridparrot.com/blog/about/)
 * [Polly is Repetitive, and I love it!](http://www.appvnext.com/blog/2015/11/19/polly-is-repetitive-and-i-love-it) - by [Joel Hulen](http://www.thepollyproject.org/author/joel/)

+## Podcasts

+* [Dylan Reisenberger](https://twitter.com/softwarereisen) sits down virtually with [Bryan Hogan](https://twitter.com/bryanjhogan) of [NoDogmaBlog](http://nodogmablog.bryanhogan.net/) for an [Introduction to Polly podcast](http://nodogmapodcast.bryanhogan.net/71-dylan-reisenberger-the-polly-project/).
+Why do I need Polly?
+History of the Polly project.
+What do we mean by resilience and transient faults?
+How retry and circuit-breaker help.
+Exponential backoff.
+Stability patterns.
+Bulkhead isolation.
+Future directions (as at April 2017).

 # Laptop Stickers!